Whymess/universe/README.md

 =
 Using this sample backend, we want to produce an app that starts on a screen of posts where each cell has the title and body visible.
 Like a boring Twitter clone.
 You can use this API to pull those posts: https://jsonplaceholder.typicode.com/posts.

 Clicking on a post should show a new screen that is like a detail screen for that post.
 It can include comments for that post from this route https://jsonplaceholder.typicode.com/posts/1/comments (https://jsonplaceholder.typicode.com/posts).
-Also include a button for more posts by the same author somewhere on the screen.
-Clicking that button can take you to a new screen that just lists posts in the same fashion as the first screen but only for the selected author.

 These screens can be nested as much as you want.
 For example click on a post, click on more posts by that author, click on a post, etc.